-Here’s everything you need to know about the different types of curtain rod brackets and how to choose the right ones for your window.
+However, there’s more than one kind of curtain rod bracket to choose from, depending on your decor goals.
+Here’s everything you need to know about the different types of curtain rod brackets and how to choose the right ones for the windows in your home.

 Curtain Rod Bracket Styles

-Curtain rod brackets come in different sizes, colors and materials.
-The brackets you choose will largely depend on personal preference and the style of curtains you want to hang.
+The curtain bracket style you choose will largely depend on personal preference and the type of curtains you want to hang.

 Consider what kind of look you want to achieve with your curtain setup.
 Do you want your curtains to be understated and purely functional?
 Or do you want to make a bold statement with bright, colorful curtains that demand attention?

 Brackets come in many materials, including metal, ceramic, plastics and wood.
 Metal is a common material because it’s durable, strong and blends into the background.
-If you’re looking to make a statement, certain types of plastics and polyresins give off a regal appearance.
+However, if you’re looking to make a statement, certain types of plastics and polyresins give off a regal appearance.